bsn-si/IPEHR-gateway/progress/Milestone_3/2_Users_identity.md

 User account information is written to a smart contract.
 Before saving, the password is hashed using a special function [scrypt](https://en.wikipedia.org/wiki/Scrypt)
-The API specification of the registration method can be found [here]()
+The API specification of the registration method can be found [here](https://gateway.ipehr.org/swagger/index.html#/USER/post_user_register)

 ## Authentication

-The authorization of requests to the IPEHR gateway API is done via the JWT token.
+The authorization of requests to the IPEHR gateway API is done via the JWT access token.

-To get a JWT token, the user performs an authentication procedure using the API method described [here]().
+To get a JWT tokens, the user performs an authentication procedure using the API method described [here](https://gateway.ipehr.org/swagger/index.html#/USER/post_user_login).

+The refresh token is used to extend the validity of a user session.

 The validity period of the tokens is set in the IPEHR gateway configuration file.